ocurrent/current-bench/README.md

 Benchmarks data could also be added directly to the DB without having `current-bench` running the benchmarks using a HTTP end-point.

+For that you'll need a valid HTTP `token`, ask us and we'll provide one for you.

 ```sh
 curl -X POST -H 'Authorization: Bearer <token>' https://autumn.ocamllabs.io/benchmarks/metrics --data-raw '
 {